tchwrks/storybook-text-search/README.md

 export default config;
 ```

 When defining `ExtractionRule` functions (Table from the code above), it is recommended you write them as plain `*.js` files.
-ESM vs CJS shouldn't make a difference--but likely won't need extra deps anyway.
+ESM vs CJS shouldn't make a difference--but you likely won't need extra deps anyway.

-Given a `Table` component that looks like the following:
+Given an a MDX file that contains a `Table` component that looks like the following:

 ```typescript
 import React from "react";